ttothuk-proj/linear_regression_serie_a_standings/README.md

 # Serie A standings prediction using linear regression

-## A model is created to predict the final league rank of a based on goal difference.
+## A model is created to predict the final league rank of a team based on goal difference.
 The data was acquired from [WorldFootball](https://www.worldfootball.net/schedule/ita-serie-a-2019-2020-spieltag/38/) using the pandas Python library.
 The dataframe was cleaned from the null values and the needed information (Team name, standings, GD) was subtracted.
 ```Python
 import pandas as pd